 More Touches, More Touches, More Touches

 Compared to the outdoor game, Futsal uses fewer players (5v5 or 4v4) playing on smaller fields.
-According to the English FA, research indicates that individual’s playing Futsal receive the ball six times more often than they would playing 11-a-side soccer.
+According to the English FA, research indicates that individuals playing Futsal receive the ball six times more often than they would play 11-a-side soccer.